mattfreed/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+You can use an arduino Map function that maps the values of 0-1000 to 0-255

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**